iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

 <!-- **What is `index.html`?** -->
 We didn't quite talk about this last week: but an `index.html` file is the default web pag shown for a URL if you don't specify another `.html` file.

 Whenever you have any directory, it is best practice to have a corresponding `index.html` page, even if you don't plan to display any content on that page.
-So, you aside from the index pages in each of your `LabXX` files you should also have an index page in your actual `countermapping-webmaps` folder (which you should if you followed along in the tutorial last week).
+So, aside from the index pages in each of your `LabXX` files you should also have an index page in your actual `countermapping-webmaps` folder (which you should if you followed along in the tutorial last week).

 ---

-Let's all start off with the same code starting `index.html` code below (I tweaked some things from last week).
+Let's all start off with the same starting `index.html` code below (I tweaked some things from last week).
 Make sure to add in Mapbox API token!

 ```html
 <!-- This is to indicate we have an HTML document -->